ICAP chief distances broker from Libor scandal

 The company said in May that it would make the cuts by the end of March 2014, but on Wednesday pledged to complete the process by the end of the current financial year in March 2013.

-"I'm pleased with the rapid progress we have made in our cost-saving program," Spencer said.
+"I'm pleased with the rapid progress we have made in our cost-saving programme," Spencer said.

 ICAP shares were 1.4 percent higher at 1248 GMT, outperforming the FTSE 100 index, which was down 0.27 percent.